-- In RTOG 9408, 1979 patients were randomly assigned to radiotherapy (66.6Gy) with or without ADT (6 months in total, commencing 2 months before radiotherapy).
-At a median follow up of 9.1 years there was a benefit for short term ADT and radiotherapy in 10 year overall survival (62% vs. 57%, P = 0.03) and disease specific mortality (8% vs. 4%, p = 0.001).r
+- In RTOG 9408, 1979 patients (mainly low and intermediate-risk) were randomised to 66.6 Gy radiation therapy with or without 4 months of ADT (ADT commencing 2 months before radiation therapy).
+At a median follow-up of 9.1 years there was a benefit for short-term ADT and radiation therapy in 10-year overall survival (62% vs 57%, p = 0.03), disease-specific mortality (8% vs 4%, p = 0.001) and incidence of distant metastases.r

 - D'Amico published a small study of 206 patients (75% with intermediate-risk disease) randomised to 70 Gy 3D CRT plus 6 months ADT.r The addition of ADT resulted in significantly higher overall survival and prostate cancer-specific survival, compared to radiation alone.
 8-year overall survival rates were 74% (95% CI:64-82%) for radiation therapy plus ADT vs 61% (95% CI:49-71%) for radiation therapy alone.